yowainwright/yowainwright.github.io/src/pages/2017-09-05-digging-into-sinon.md

 server.respondWith(url, resp)
 ```

 Sinon's `respondWith` method is _what the server responds with_.
-It can take in 3 arguments, a method (function), a url or part of a url, and the anticipated response.
-The documentation leaves what the method can do a mistery so this blog post will just stick to what's clear: the url, and the response.
+It can take in 3 arguments, a method (function), a URL or part of a URL, and the anticipated response.
+The documentation leaves what the method can do a mistery so this blog post will just stick to what's clear: the URL, and the response.
 When the `respondWith` method is left to that stubbing out the rest of the fake server response is just a few steps.

 The final step is, triggering the fake response.